iaman8055/blog_website/README.md

 - `GET /api/posts/admin`, `POST /api/posts`, `PATCH /api/posts/:id`, `DELETE /api/posts/:id` (Admin only)
 - `GET /api/users`, `POST /api/users`, `GET /api/users/:id`, `PATCH /api/users/:id`, `DELETE /api/users/:id` (Admin only)

-See `DEPLOYMENT.md` for deploying the frontend to Vercel and the backend to a VPS with PM2 + Nginx.